This Qtrade Direct Investing review covers everything you need to know about the self-directed investing platform for Canadians.

-However, you can also take advantage of the limited offers like the current Qtrade cash back offer that rewards clients with up to $2,000 in cash back depending on the amount they deposit (expires by March 31, 2023).
+However, you can also take advantage of the limited offers like the current Qtrade sign-up offer that rewards new clients with up to $150 when they open and fund their accounts up to 3 times (expires by June 30, 2023).

 Learn more about Qtrade promotions here.

 Qtrade is just one out of many self-directed brokerages in Canada.
 Wealthsimple Trade and Questrade are some of the top competitors to consider.

 Below is a highlight of how the 3 top investing platforms compare.

 |Monthly fee||$0 (charges a $25 quarterly administrative fee if conditions not met)||$0 to $10||None|

 |Securities||ETFs, stocks, bonds, mutual funds, GICs, options, IPOs, and secondary/treasury offerings||ETFs, stocks, and cryptocurrencies||ETFs, stocks, mutual funds, bonds, GICs, CFDs, FX, IPOs, precious metals, and international equities.|

 |Trading accounts||Cash, margin, TFSA, RSP, LIRA, RESP, RRIF and LIF||Personal accounts, RRSP and TFSA||Margin, RRSP, RIF, LIRA, LIF, TFSA and RESP|

 |Stocks and ETFs Commissions||Commission-free trading on 100+ listed ETFs. $6.95 or $8.75 on trading other ETFs and stocks||Commission-free trading on stocks and ETFs||Commission-free on buying ETFs.
 Min:$4.95, Max:$9.95 per trade for selling ETFs & stocks|